 ICANN is looking for the 'next generation' of individuals who are interested in becoming more actively engaged in their own regional communities as well as taking part in the future growth of global Internet policy.
 Important work is happening every day at ICANN; if you are ready to start your journey, read the information below to see if you are eligible for the next ICANN Meeting.

 Prospective members of the NextGen@ICANN initiative must be:

 - Currently living and studying in the region of the respective ICANN meeting and between the ages of 18 and 30.
-Since applicants must be from the region in which the meeting is being held in, it's important to understand what ‘regions’ mean.
+Since applicants must be from the region in which the meeting is being held, it's important to understand what ‘regions’ mean.
 ICANN has established five geographic regions: Africa, Europe, North America, Latin America and Asia Pacific.
 ICANN's meetings rotate through these geographic locations using the new ICANN Meeting Strategy.
+In the event that applications are being accepted from regions other than the one in which the ICANN meeting is taking place, ICANN will make this information publicly available online well in advance of the application process for that specific meeting.
 For those over the age of 30, be sure to apply for the ICANN Fellowship program if you meet the Fellowship criteria (Learn More).

 - Able to spend the time allotted for the ICANN meeting, actively participating and in attendance at all required events, as noted by the organizers of NextGen.

 - Interested in Internet Governance, the future of the Internet, and other topics covered at the ICANN meeting.

 - Willing to present a 5-10 minute project at the meeting.
 This could be a presentation of research you are working on or have completed, an activity you are doing related to ICANN's work, a website you are affiliated with that is related to ICANN's work, a thesis project you are working on, etc.